basis-robotics/basis-docs/docs/docs/guide-tools/launch-files.md

 ### Explanation

 - **Arguments (`args`)**: Defines any arguments that can be passed to customize the launch.
-These arguments include their data type, default values, and whether they are optional.
+These arguments include their data type, default values, help message and whether they are optional.
 - **Recording Configuration (`recording`)**: Sets up message logging, specifying where to save recorded data and which topics to record.
 - **Groups and Units (`groups`)**: Describes the units (e.g., nodes or components) to be launched, organized in groups.
 Each group can be launched in its own process, and each unit within the group can have specific arguments.